-The marks for each subject are summed to produce an aggregate mark for the Tripos (out of 375).
-The aggregate mark is rounded to the nearest integer (for example, 245.4 becomes 245 and 245.5 becomes 246) and is then used by the Senior Examiners to determine an order-of-merit for the field of candidates, who are then assigned classes for the Tripos such that:
+Each subject generates its own absolute scores for its (usually 2) papers.
+Marks are rounded to the nearest integer (for example, 45.4 becomes 45 and 45.5 becomes 46) and final marks are then used by the Senior Examiners to determine an order-of-merit for the field of candidates, who are then assigned classes for the Tripos such that:

 - 25% of candidates for the Tripos achieve a 1st class